-Thanksgiving will be small this year but not infelicitous.
-Which is to say there will be three of us seated at the table, not the double-digit chair count of my childhood or some of the years during my time as a Wife.
+Thanksgiving will be small but not infelicitous.
+Which is to say there will be just three of us seated at the table, not the double-digit chair count of my childhood or some of the years during my time as a Wife.
 Though several others were invited, they’ve all found holiday homes for the day and gracefully declined our invite.

 This morning was the sort of morning I woke up with a particular task list in mind and was thwarted effortlessly by my brain (which wanted to take a detour to dig through clipped and saved paper recipes for the original Starbucks oatmeal cookie, aka Outrageous Oatmeal Cookie).
 Back on task, the mushroom soup and green bean casserole is ready for baking Thursday, as are homemade creamed pearl onions.